 Inherent in such fair value determinations are significant judgments and estimates, including but not limited to assumptions about our future revenue, profitability and cash flows, our operational plans and our interpretation of current economic indicators and market valuations.
 To the extent these assumptions are incorrect or economic conditions that would impact the future operations of our reporting units change, our goodwill may be deemed to be impaired, and an impairment charge could result in a material adverse effect on our financial position or results of operation.
-During our 2010 annual impairment testing, the estimated fair value of our energy solutions reporting unit exceeded the carrying value.
-If the estimated fair value of our Energy Solutions reporting unit decreases by 10% from that determined during our 2010 annual impairment testing, we would have an implied impairment charge of \$0.3 million.
+During our 2010 annual impairment testing, the estimated fair value of our Willdan Energy Solutions reporting unit exceeded the carrying value.
+A reduction in estimated fair value of our Willdan Energy Solutions reporting unit could result in an impairment charge in future periods.